RBrooksDK/MAL1/README.md

 ## Online Resources

 There are several Python-programming tutorials on YouTube, also ones that are data science / Machine Learning oriented.
-I recommend Alexander Ihler’s [course "Machine Learning and Data Mining"](https://youtube.com/playlist?list=PLaXDtXvwY-oDvedS3f4HW0b4KxqpJ_imw).
+I recommend Alexander Ihler’s course [Machine Learning and Data Mining](https://youtube.com/playlist?list=PLaXDtXvwY-oDvedS3f4HW0b4KxqpJ_imw).

-For prerequisites, we have our own course here at VIA called Applied Linear Algebra.
+For prerequisites, we have our own course here at VIA called [Applied Linear Algebra](https://www.via.dk/TMH/Courses/applied-linear-algebra?education=sw).
 You can find an online version of the course at the [course web page](https://github.com/RBrooksDK/ALI1) that also contains recordings from all sessions (from 2023).

-In terms of probability theory and statistics, we have our own course here at VIA called Stochastic Modelling and Processes (IT-SMP1).
+In terms of probability theory and statistics, we have our own course here at VIA called [Stochastic Modelling and Processing (IT-SMP1)](https://www.via.dk/TMH/Courses/stochastic-modelling-and-processing?education=sw).
 You can find an online version of the course at the [course web page](https://github.com/RBrooksDK/SMP1) that also contains recordings from all sessions (from 2021).

 ## Historical Notes